gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * When a current group member obtains a new Sender ID, its old Sender ID is added to X. This happens when the Group Manager assigns a new Sender ID upon request from the group member (see {{sec-new-key}}), or in case the group member re-joins the group (see {{ssec-join-req-sending}} and {{ssec-join-resp}}), thus also obtaining a new Sender ID.

 * When a current group member leaves the group, its current Sender ID is added to X. This happens when a group member requests to leave the group (see {{sec-leave-req}}) or is forcibly evicted from the group (see {{sec-leaving}}).

+The value of N can change throughout the lifetime of the group.
+If the new value N' is smaller than N, the Group Manager MUST preserve the N' most recent sets in the collection and MUST delete the (N - N') oldest sets.

 Finally, the Group Manager MUST perform the following actions, when the group is rekeyed and the group shifts to the next version V' = (V + 1) of the group keying material.